Home » Blog » USA pickleball rules: Scoring | Serving | Court Dimensions

 Optional Accessories for Improved Gameplay

-If you want to take your pickleball game to the next level, there are some optional accessories that can make your experience much more enjoyable and enhance your performance on the court:
+If you want to take your pickleball game to the next level, some optional accessories can make your experience much more enjoyable and enhance your performance on the court:

 • A Pickleball Setter: This will allow you to practice setting in between games or during breaks from doubles play.
 It’s especially helpful if your partner isn’t always available when it’s time for them to hit the ball back.